 China's fast developing petroleum industry is attracting increasing attention from other nations. production this year?

-China's fast developing petroleum industry is attracting increasing attention from other nations. production this year has already topped the planned level of output and after a recent visit to Peking, the US Energy secretary Mr. James Schlesinger said he estimated that China's untapped oil reserves were more than three times those known to be present in the United states.
+Background: China's fast developing petroleum industry is attracting increasing attention from other nations. production this year has already topped the planned level of output and after a recent visit to Peking, the US Energy secretary Mr. James Schlesinger said he estimated that China's untapped oil reserves were more than three times those known to be present in the United states.

 SYNOPSIS: China's importance as a petroleum producer is developing fast.
 It is the growth of new oilfields, like this one at Jenchui, Hopei Province in Northern China, that is enabling it to step up exports of petroleum to a Western market hungry for oil.
 Recently, a deal was agreed with Brazil for the export of one million tonnes of crude oil in 1979 in return for immediate shipments of pig iron, sugar and steel products.